-Erf 178/31 owned by the Western Cape Department of Transport and Public Works is ideally situated on this route for tourism-based initiatives that will benefit the community of Klaarstroom and surrounds.
+Erf 178/31 has been transferred to Prince Albert municipality by the Department of Public works.
 Part of the building on the erf could be used to house a satellite tourism office with information on Meiringspoort, Prince Albert, Klaarstroom and the area.